8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 • A bit expensive

-If you want to feel your partner instead of the condom, thin condoms are the way to go.
+If you want to feel your partner instead of the condom, thin first-time condoms are the way to go.
 That’s exactly what you get with this pick – some of the thinnest condoms out there.

-Many condoms on this list are on the thin side, but these are the LIGHTEST you can find on the market.
+Many first-time condoms on this list are on the thin side, but these are the LIGHTEST you can find on the market.
 That will make the whole experience more intimate (as every first time should be).

 Kimono’s variety pack condoms are a great choice for first-timers who aren’t sure what exactly they’re looking for but are SURE they want a thin option.